-Complete the following tasks for the server side of your system to enable SSO functionality with Informix:
+Complete the following tasks for the server side of your system to enable SSO functionality with IBM Informix:

-- 1. "Set SQLHOSTS information for SSO" on page 4-37 - 2.
-"Set up the concsm.cfg file for SSO" on page 4-37 - 3.
-"Ensure keytab file has the required key (UNIX and Linux)" on page 4-38

-4. "Verify Informix uses Kerberos authentication for SSO" on page 4-39
+- 1. "Set SQLHOSTS information for SSO" - 2.
+"Set up the concsm.cfg file for SSO" - 3.
+"Ensure keytab file has the required key (UNIX and Linux)" on page 4-39 - 4.
+"Verify Informix uses Kerberos authentication for SSO" on page 4-40